Egalitarianism: Definition, Types & Example

 Egalitarianism is an important topic because it strikes at the heart of human nature.
 The vast majority of individuals want society and the economy to be fair.
 Unfair outcomes are often met with fierce anger and resentment.
 For example, many deem CEO salaries excessive, and has led to a number of protests such as Occupy Wall Street – although its purpose was more wide reaching than just CEO salaries.

 Egalitarianism is a way to make society fairer and reduce the tension between individuals in society.
 For example, is it fair that one person is born to a rich family whilst another is born to a poor family?
 The life chances are already diminished at birth.
-Egalitarianism looks at the inequalities in the world and has been analyzed through many viewpoints.
+This ideology looks at the inequalities in the world and has been analyzed through many viewpoints.

 The egalitarian outlook has helped lead to significant social and economic change in the form of civil rights, gay marriage, and in some countries, universal healthcare.
 The changes that have been made in response to creating an egalitarian society have largely been good.
 However, there are a number of economic changes towards egalitarianism which overlap with socialism.